 Cost of Certificate:

 Appreciative Inquiry Certificate in Positive Business and Society Change (Full Certificate)

 Appreciative Inquiry: Leveraging Strengths for Transformative, Lasting Change (Single Class Only)

-Ronald Fry, Ph.D., chair and professor of organizational behavior.
+Ronald Fry, Ph.D., professor of organizational behavior.
 Dr. Fry, a co-originator of AI and noted authority on the subject, has published numerous journal articles and books on AI, including co-authoring the Handbook of Transformative Cooperation with Cooperrider and Appreciative Inquiry: A Positive Approach to Building Cooperative Capacity with Frank Barrett, and has developed and conducted a certificate program in Appreciative Leadership and Organizational Capacity Building in over 30 countries.
 He also consults with a variety of organizations including The Lubrizol Corporation, Roadway Express, and the U.S. Navy.
 Dr. Fry received his PhD from Massachusetts Institute of Technology.

 Receipt of Certificate